 Schemes like this are even harder to combat when scammers have so many tools at their disposal.
 They can route their calls through a multitude of carriers and networks, making it difficult to determine exactly where they originate.
 Some have even perfected “neighborhood spoofing,” in which robocalls are placed using local numbers to try and entice recipients to pick up.
 Similarly, scammers can spoof an existing number, tricking consumers into thinking a trusted business is calling them.

 The bottom line?
 All it takes is one piece of personally identifiable information and the visher can run wild, accessing financial accounts, hacking into email, compromising health care records, or even applying for credit cards in your name.

 So what can you do to protect your information and prevent a bad case of vishing?
 CMIT Solutions has gathered the following tips and tricks:

 1. Beware of phone calls from unfamiliar numbers.

-The best way to avoid vishers is to not answer a call from an unfamiliar number in the first place — especially if they call comes in to your cell phone, which lack the same protections as landlines.
+The best way to avoid vishers is to not answer a call from an unfamiliar number in the first place — especially if the call comes in to your cell phone, which lacks the same protections as landlines.
 If you see an unfamiliar number, send it straight to voicemail; if the same number calls often, consider declining or even blocking it.